nivalix/Time-Traveler-s-Journal/README.md

 ## Features
 - Hoverable images that reveal menus for each era
-- Interactive objects (soon)
+- Interactive objects
-- Embedded music and ambient sounds per era (soon)
+- Embedded music and ambient sounds per era
 - Responsive layout using HTML, CSS, and JavaScript

 ## 📂 Project Structure